Excel VBA String to Date

 Next, I have used FORMAT function to apply the format of the “DD-MMM-YYYY” format and the result will be as shown below.

 With this, we can clearly read the daypart and month part.
-It also depends on your system date format, since my system date format was “MM-DD-YYYY” it was showing like that but that should not be a hindrance to format.
+It also depends on your system date format in excel, since my system date format was “MM-DD-YYYY” it was showing like that but that should not be a hindrance to format.

 Now we will see actually how dates are formatted as text values in worksheet cells.
 Below is the image of the dates stored as text in a worksheet.